crosbyliamj-a11y/IDK/README.md

 # Gamehub
 This website is for... educational purposes...
-To do the thing put in python3
+# next line To do the thing put in python3